olegasivakov/ep-0/README.md

 # EP-0: Bugfix with ethnode array err

 ## Overview
-Indexes of 'cache' arrays of txpool may be less than 0, or higher then array length.
+Indexes of 'cache' arrays of txpool may be less than 0, or higher than array length.
 Edited functions are: ```Forward()```, ```LastElement()```.

 ## Notes